- I’m a lifelong New Englander. When the temps start to rise, I head out with my family on a Northeast summer getaway.

 1. Southern Maine Coast

 When it’s steamy hot in Boston or New York, chances are it’s cool and comfortable along the Southern Maine coast.
-Average summer temps in the scenic towns of Ogunquit, Wells, and Cape Neddick are about 10 degrees cooler than nearby tourist spots like Portland and Kennebunkport.
-With summer highs usually topping out in the mid-70s Fahrenheit, these postcard-perfect New England coastal towns and seaside villages are an ideal spot to keep cool and take in that down-home Maine charm.
+Average summer temps in the scenic towns of Ogunquit, Wells, and Cape Neddick are about 10 degrees cooler than nearby tourist spots like Portland and Kennebunkport, which makes this lovely locale a popular spot for Northeast summer vacations.
+With summer highs usually topping out in the mid-70s Fahrenheit, these postcard-perfect New England coastal towns and seaside villages are an ideal spot to keep cool and take in that down-home Maine charm—and to treat yourself to a lobster roll.

 MAKE YOUR ESCAPE: 5 Best Weekend Getaways in New England for Families